Derbyshire Building Society: History

 By 1900, there were 2,286 building societies in Great Britain with combined assets of £59 million, only 3 of which had assets of more than £250,000.
 By that time, the society's assets stood at £188,000, making the society one of the largest in the country.

 In 1966, the society merged with the Ashbourne Permanent Benefit Building Society and the Somercotes Building Society.
-The Somercotes society may have been based in the Derbyshire village of Somercotes (Alfreton, Amber Valley) where the society has a branch in Leabrooks Road.
+The society had a branch in Leabrooks Road in Somercotes.
 It also absorbed the Ilkeston Permanent Building Society in 2001.

-In 2007 the society was rebranded with a new logo containing the Peak District Millstone, and a change of the trading name from "The Derbyshire" to the legal name of "Derbyshire Building Society".
-The new identity incorporated new signage for all branches and replacement passbooks and cashcards for members.

 On 8 September 2008 it was announced that the Derbyshire, along with the Cheshire Building Society, had agreed to a merger with the Nationwide Building Society, the largest such institution.
 The merger was borne out of increasing fears about the financial security of both the Derbyshire and the Cheshire societies with the former expected to post half-yearly losses of £17 million and the latter posting losses of £10.5 million.
 As a result of these projected losses no windfall payments were made to the savers of the smaller societies.
 Unusually there was no vote amongst members as to this proposition, after a special resolution under the Building Societies Act enabling a faster merger.
-The deal was concluded on 1 December 2008 following agreement by the Financial Services Authority and the Office of Fair Trading.
-Upon completion of the merger, the society's logo was again changed, this time removing the Peak District millstone image.

-In May 2013, it was announced that the Derbyshire, Cheshire and Dunfermline brands would be phased out over two years, and branches either rebranded under the Nationwide brand or closed.
+It continued to operate as a trading division of the Nationwide Building Society, with 50 branches, for a few years after it had been acquired.

+Sponsorship

+Between 2005 and 2008, Derbyshire Building Society was the main kit sponsor of English football club Derby County.